MingtaoGuo/Real-Time-Arbitrary-Style-Transfer-AdaIN-TensorFlow/README.md

 Data sets you need:

 1. Content images data sets ([MSCOCO](http://images.cocodataset.org/zips/train2017.zip))
+    Firstly, Unzip the MSCOCO dataset, and then put all images into the folder 'content'
 2. Style images data sets ([wikiart](https://www.kaggle.com/c/painter-by-numbers/data))
+    Firstly, Unzip the wikiart dataset, and then put all images into the folder 'style'

 Pretrained model vgg19:

 1. Please click [BaiduYun](https://pan.baidu.com/s/1CO-A2GOoym7eCw0hQsvEyw) to download
+    when you have downloaded the file 'vgg.mat', put it into the folder 'vgg_para'.

 Results of our code
 --------------------